Alexhb61/Alignment/Control_by_committee.md

 each agent in the committee proposes an episode plan, and all other agents vote on each episode plan.
 The Committee randomly does a full consensus episode plan.
-Agents whose actions did not reach full consensus are returned to training or otherwise replaced?
+Agents whose actions did not reach full consensus are returned to training or otherwise replaced.
 Any Agent who rejects all the plans is also replaced in a similar fashion.

 Any agent will either propose a plan G or their treacherous turn plan T_i. (needs proof)